Université de Montréal has more than 10,000 employees and is one of

 To succeed in this role, you must have the following qualifications:

-Doctor of Veterinary Medicine (DVM) degree or equivalent;
+Doctor of Veterinary Medicine (DVM) or equivalent degree;

 Adequate knowledge of the French written and spoken language or a strong commitment to mastering